-Item E-Type of entity.- Check the box for the entity type of the REMIC recognized under state or local law.
-If the REMIC is not a separate entity under state or local law, check the box for "Segregated Pool of Assets," and state the name and type of entity which owns the assets in the spaces provided.
+Item E-Type of entity.
+Check the box for the entity type of the REMIC recognized under state or local law.
+If the REMIC is not a separate entity under state or local law, check the box for "Segregated Pool of Assets," and state the name and type of entity that owns the assets in the spaces provided.

-Item F-Number of residual interest holders.- Enter the number of persons who were residual interest holders at any time during the tax year.
+Item F-Number of residual interest holders.
+Enter the number of persons who were residual interest holders at any time during the tax year.

-Item G-Consolidated REMIC proceedings.- Generally, the tax treatment of REMIC items is determined at the REMIC level in a consolidated REMIC proceeding, rather than in separate proceedings with individual residual interest holders.
+Item G-Consolidated REMIC proceedings.
+Generally, the tax treatment of REMIC items is determined at the REMIC level in a consolidated REMIC proceeding, rather than in separate proceedings with individual residual interest holders.

-Check the box for Item G if any of the following applies:
+Check the box for item G if any of the following applies:

-- The REMIC had more than 10 residual interest holders at any time during the tax year. - Any residual interest holder was a nonresident alien or was other than a natural person or estate, unless there was at no time during the tax year more than one holder of the residual interest. - The REMIC has elected to be subject to the rules for consolidated REMIC proceedings.
+- The REMIC had more than 10 residual interest holders at any time during the tax year (a husband and wife count as one holder). - Any residual interest holder was a nonresident alien or was other than an individual, a C corporation, or an estate, unless there was at no time during the tax year more than one holder of the residual interest. - The REMIC has elected to be subject to the rules for consolidated REMIC proceedings.